CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [x] #note document why cancelling escrow loans immediately does not allow griefing escrow suppliers

 ###  Loans
+- [ ] #med `escrowGracePeriodEnd` can overestimate grace period because uses historical price for both settlement and conversion.
+Should use current price for conversion.
 - [ ] #low escrow fee or maxFee should be specified by user
 - [ ] #low no open param for deadline / price increase (up) in case of congestion / sequencer outage
 - [ ] #low deadline / expected offer contract address for all offer-specifying methods (open, roll) to prevent abuse of stale txs with current* in case of congestion / outage coinciding with config updates.